locationtech/geomesa/docs/user/datastores/runtime_config.rst

 Common Properties
 -----------------

-These properties apply to all GeoMesa implementations.
+These properties apply to **most** GeoMesa implementations, although not always to the Kafka, Partitioned PostGIS, and File System stores.
 Additional properties for different back-end databases can be found in the chapters for each one.

 geomesa.arrow.format.version
 ++++++++++++++++++++++++++++